-Prerequisite: A grade of 80% or better in Lab Biology Honors and Lab Chemistry Honors or a grade of 90% or better in Lab Biology and Lab Chemistry and/or approval of the departmental A.P. selection committee.
+Prerequisite: A grade of 75% or better in Lab Biology Honors and Lab Chemistry Honors or a grade of 90% or better in Lab Biology and Lab Chemistry.

 Advanced Placement Biology is designated to be the equivalent of an introductory college-level general biology course.
 It is designed to cover both the pattern and process of biology in more depth and breadth than is presented in Laboratory Biology.
-In keeping with the current trend in biology, there will also be more emphasis on biochemistry and sub-cellular biology.
+There will be a significant emphasis on biochemistry and sub-cellular biology.
+In addition, statistical data analysis of experimental results will also be emphasized to illustrate correlation and evidence-based conclusions.
 A college level textbook is used, along with laboratory exercises that are more sophisticated in both the nature of the experiments performed and the instrumentation used.